aRTy42/POE-ItemInfo/README.markdown

 **PoE Item Info** is a heavily extended version of the PoE Item Level and DPS Revealer script.

-The script has been added to substantially to enable the following features in addition to itemlevel and weapon DPS reveal:
+The script has been added to substantially to enable the following features in addition to item level and weapon DPS reveal:

-- show total affix statistic for rare items
+- total affix statistic for rare items
-- show possible min-max ranges for all affixes on rare items
+- possible min-max ranges for all affixes on rare items
-- reveal the combination of difficult compound affixes (you might be surprised what you find)
+- affix ranges for uniques
-- show affix ranges for uniques
+- maps: infos such as the 3->1 vendor recipe result, bosses, layout and possible divination cards
-- show map info
+- divination cards: drop locations
-- show max sockets info
+- gems: display the quality effect
 - has the ability to convert currency items to chaos orbs (you can adjust the rates by editing `data\CurrencyRates.txt`)
-- optional macros for fast hideout travel (via chat command), faster stash tab selection and more.
+- optional macros for fast hideout travel (via chat command), faster stash tab selection and more
 - adds a system tray icon and proper system tray description tooltip

 All of these features are user-adjustable by using a "database" of text files which come